ku-geo/jax-camclay/readme.md

 ### **Purpose**:

 This project provides a simulation framework for modeling soil behavior under various stress conditions using the Cam-clay model and its extensions.
-It leverages JAX, a high-performance computing library, to perform parallel computations, enabling the simulation of multiple parameter sets simultaneously for comprehensive soil analysis.
+It leverages JAX, a high-performance computing library, to perform parallel computations, enabling the simulation of multiple parameter sets simultaneously for comprehensive soil behavior analysis.

 ### **Key Features**: